jtsiomb/gph-math/README.md

 using and evolving since the start of the century.

-Inspired by other modern math libraries like glm, gph-math follows the GLSL conventions wherever it makes sense, and doesn't clash with my code style, including the very elegant swizzle mechanism for conversions between vector types.
+Inspired by other modern math libraries like glm, gph-math follows the GLSL conventions wherever it makes sense and doesn't clash with my code style, including the very elegant swizzle mechanism for conversions between vector types.